ReactiveCouchbase/json-lib/readme.md

 Every json structure is represented with a Json AST.

-In that AST, everything is a JsValue.
+In that AST, everything is a `JsValue`.

 Then each json type inherit from it :

-JsNumber, JsString, JsBoolean, JsObject, JsArray, JsUndefined, JsNull
+`JsNumber`, `JsString`, `JsBoolean`, `JsObject`, `JsArray`, `JsUndefined`, `JsNull`

-The Json class provides the basic functions to create/manipulate json AST
+The `Json` class provides the basic functions to create/manipulate json AST.

+The `JsValue::as` method allows you to cast AST elements to specific `JsValue` subtypes or corresponding Java types.

+You can also provide `Reader` and `Writer` to provide custom serialization/deserialization for you json ASTs.
+You can also use it to validate, transform or enhance json ASTs.

 Create a Json Object
 --------------------